|08 - Southwest District Americanism Committee|

 The District Americanism, National Veterans Service (NVS) Committees have decided to merge operations so as to provide a better program for our lodges and improve participation in district-sponsored events.
 Lodges are free to continue with separate chairs if they so desire, with both chairs attending district meetings.

-Meetings are generally on the first Thursday of the month and begin at 7:30PM unless otherwise specified.
+Meetings are generally on the third Thursday of the month and begin at 7:30PM unless otherwise specified.
+THIS IS A CHANGE FROM LAST YEAR !!
 For specific information and meeting locations, click here for the district meeting schedule.

 Lodge and District Events

 Watch this space for an announcement on the upcoming events

 In effort to promote interest and participation in our Americanism programs, a series of challenges will be issued throughout the year.
 Districts will be challenged to achieve 100% participation in a series of easily attainable Americanism projects.
 Lodge Chairpersons with 100% participation in all 5 projects will receive a special edition lapel pin; District Chairpersons will be awarded points based on their Lodges’ participation in all of the projects and will also be recognized in Wildwood.

 Each Lodge must submit a photo from their Flag Day service.
 Photos will be displayed at Fall Conference and at Wildwood.

 The Patriot Week project entails observance of Patriot Day, proclamations and services performed with other civic organizations.
 Lodges must submit a report on their activity to complete this challenge.
 (Photos are welcome, but not required.)

 The Local Hero Recognition program is a fun thing to do and entails submission of a photo.
 To complete this project, Lodges will invite a Local Hero (firefighter, EMT, teacher, Scout Leader) to a dinner, holiday party, or other social event and present them with a Certificate of Appreciation; Lodges can also present a small donation to the organization if feasible.

 Essay Contest (January)